My Quiet Kitchen

 image of a BBQ sandwich with text overlay to save.

-Cooking BBQ Soy Curls in a slow cooker creates the best, easiest, most flavorful vegan BBQ.
-Perfect for sandwiches, bowls, pizza, and salads!
-All you need are 3 ingredients and a few minutes of prep.
-Free from gluten, oil, and nuts.
+BBQ Soy Curls cooked in the Instant Pot on the slow cooker setting make the best, easiest, most delicious vegan BBQ!
+They're so flavorful and have a perfectly meaty texture.
+Great for sandwiches, bowls, pizza, and salads!
+Even better, all you need for this recipe are 3 ingredients and a few minutes of prep time.
+These barbecue soy curls are also gluten-free, oil-free, and nut-free.

 soy curl sandwich on a board with a bowl and plate in background.